Voice Surveys Utilized in Employee Emergency Accountability System

-AEC uses a multi-channel solution that allows employees to verify their safety over email, SMS, or voice.
+AEC uses a multi-channel communications solution that allows employees to verify their current situation and safety status over email, SMS or voice.
 “We want to make sure we have multiple ways for employees to report their status,” noted AEC’s emergency preparedness program manager.
-When an incident occurs, the employee accountability app signals to employees in the affected area to check in.
+When an incident occurs, the employee accountability application sends a signal to those employees who live in the affected area and asks them to check-in.

-For the voice channel, AEC uses a Plum Voice survey application.
-To check in with the voice channel, employees call an 800-number and select the option for the employee accountability app.
-The call then gets transferred to Plum’s survey platform.
-Employees identify themselves with their employee number and then answer three questions.
+For the voice channel, AEC uses the Plum Voice survey application, Plum Insight.
+To check in with the voice channel, employees call an 800 number and select the option for the employee accountability app.
+The call automatically transfers them to the Plum Voice platform, where they complete the survey.

 - Are you evacuated from your home?